tookerjebs/nipperlug-nextjs/content/stats/ignorePenetration.md

 ## Notes and Tips

-- important defensive stat in PvE and PvP
+- Important defensive stat in PvE and PvP.
+- Bosses in end game dungeons can have between 3000-6000 Penetration, making Ignore Penetration a critical stat for survival.
 - Can be countered by enemy [Cancel Ignore Penetration](/stats/cancel-ignore-penetration)

 ## PvE and PvP Variants